This condition is one of the most common respiratory illnesses. Learn here about symptoms of bronchitis and what you can do about them.

 This infection may be caused by bacteria in your lungs, but more often it is a viral inflammation that will clear up on its own in 1 to 3 weeks.
 Because acute bronchitis is usually caused by a virus, antibiotics are not an effective form of treatment, though studies have found that many patients will still ask for them.

-If your bronchitis symptoms are caused by a viral infection, not only will antibiotics not help you recover, they could make it more difficult for you to recover from your next bacterial infection.
+If your symptoms of bronchitis are caused by a viral infection, not only will antibiotics not help you recover, they could make it more difficult for you to recover from your next bacterial infection.

 Instead of antibiotics, your doctor will likely recommend over-the-counter medications to manage your symptoms, such as cough medicine or a throat spray.
 If your chest feels particularly tight, your doctor may also prescribe an inhaler to help your lungs open up.